 Roll Back Malaria

 - Malaria is a life-threatening disease caused by parasites that are transmitted to people through the bites of infected female Anopheles mosquitoes.
 It is preventable and curable.

 - The WHO African Region carries a disproportionately high share of the global malaria burden.
-In 2015, the region was home to 90% of malaria cases and 92% of malaria deaths.
+In 2018, the region was home to 93% of malaria cases and 94% of malaria deaths.